 Moisture Deficiency Insurance and Moisture Deficiency Endorsement Q&As

 The Moisture Deficiency Insurance program (pasture) and Moisture Deficiency Endorsement (hay) programs are area-based programs that compensate clients when the accumulated precipitation at selected weather station(s) in a given year falls below the normal expected precipitation for that weather station according to the payment schedule.
-Given this year’s extreme heat and dry conditions, clients who have purchased the insurance through these programs may have questions about how they work.

 Q: The Moisture Deficiency Insurance and Moisture Deficiency Endorsement programs do not reflect what happened on my farm.
 Do they work?